clefebvre/libadvaita/doc/migrating-to-adaptive-dialogs.md

 # Migrating to Adaptive Dialogs

-Libadwaita 1.5 introduces [class@Dialog] and replacements for [class@MessageDialog], [class@PreferencesWindow] and [class@AboutWindow] that
+Libadvaita 1.5 introduces [class@Dialog] and replacements for [class@MessageDialog], [class@PreferencesWindow] and [class@AboutWindow] that
 derive from it.